Writing projects not yet completed or published yet

 My father wanted to kill Agent Douglas.
 That was an old memory.

-"How is your father, Agent Douglas, retired?
-I asked.
 He was such a dick.

 "Keep clean; get help if you need it.
 If you plan to fish, please purchase a license and a day permit."

-"What you got, Dougy," came the voice over the handheld.
+"What you got Dougy?" came the voice over the handheld.

 "Three teens, red Honda, please stop them on the way out of Busch.
 They just littered, and they have no manners."

-The Agent looked at me, a final search for alcohol.
+The agent looked at me, a final search for alcohol.

-"Only one way out of Busch Wildlife area since the flood of 93 took out the Dardenne Bridge," said Agent Douglas.
+"Only one way out of Busch Wildlife Area since the flood of 93 took out the Dardenne Bridge," said Agent Douglas.

 "I heard about that flood," I mumbled.
 "Sorry about my speech, an Air Force injury.
 I was JTac."

-Agent Douglas whistled softy.
+Agent Douglas whistled softly.

-"Army myself, Rangers, JTac pulled our ass out of fire many times directing close air support and airstrikes," said Agent Douglas as he turned and made for his truck.
+"Army myself, Rangers, JTac pulled our ass out of the fire many times directing close air support and airstrikes," said Agent Douglas as he turned and made for his truck.

 "Rangers have to slow down some," I mumbled.

 "And you JTacs weren't living too close to the fire?" said Douglas.
-When he turned for the comment, he caught the old black man holding two middle fingers at the him, the ticket crumpled on the ground.
+When he turned for the comment, he caught the old man holding two middle fingers at him, the ticket crumpled on the ground.

 "Like being back in Iraq," said Douglas and we both laughed.

 My phone vibrated as I shuffled to the car borrowed from Calvin.
-The same message again, "Dude, come see me-your old Pal, Buck."
+The same message again, "Dude, come see me-your old pal, Buck."

 A chuckle escaped me.
 Buck would be in that old journal.
+Jesus, we all would be in that diary.
+We're all in it, we have to be.

 I turned the phone off.